Home/Guides/AP Result Day 2026

 - Compare your result with your university's AP credit policy.

-- Check placement rules at the department level, not just general admissions pages.
+- Check the policy at the department or course level, not just the admissions page.

-- Keep a copy of your report for advising and enrollment meetings.
+- Save a PDF or screenshot of your score report for advising and enrollment conversations.

 If your score is lower than expected